Stará Lesná: History

 The tourism region of the Tatras encompasses today the northern half (except for a tiny tip lying in Poland) of what used to be Scepusium or Szepes County.
 It was a part of the Kingdom of Hungary from the creation of the county in the second half of the 12th century to 1918 when Austria-Hungary ceased to exist and Czechoslovakia was created.
 This northern borderland was never really inhabited by Hungarians, but up until the last world war there was a substantial population of Carpathian Germans in Spiš or "Zips", where they began to arrive in the mid-12th century.

 Stará Lesná was mentioned for the first time in 1294.
 The village was founded by the Berzeviczys, a family whose forefather Rutkér of Mátray (Matrei), an ispán, arrived to Spiš County from Tyrol in the beginning of the 13th century.
 The village belonged to a German language island.
 The German population was expelled in 1945.

 Geography

-The population of Stará Lesná is about 940.

-The municipality lies at an elevation of 736 metres and covers an area of 9.482 km².
 To the north, Stará Lesná is bordered by the town of Vysoké Tatry and Tatra National Park.

 Line no. 184 of the Tatra Electric Railway connects Stará Lesná with Tatranská Lomnica and Starý Smokovec; the latter is connected to Štrbské Pleso and Poprad by line no. 183.